GPT Image 2 vs Nano Banana Pro: Premium Head-to-Head Benchmark

 Is 0.3 points of quality worth paying 6x more?
 We break down the motion, audio, and consistency differences.

-Deep DiveGPT Image 2: High vs Medium vs Low Quality — Is It Worth Paying 15× More?
+Deep DiveGPT Image 2: High vs Medium vs Low Quality — Which Tier Is Worth It?

 We benchmarked GPT Image 2 at all three quality tiers on 29 complex prompts using three blind judging passes.
-High tier wins 76% of head-to-heads.
+High tier wins 76% of head-to-heads but medium captures most of the quality at 26% of the cost.

 BenchmarksBest Premium AI Image Generator 2026: Is Expensive Worth It?